erenyusufduran/erenyusufduran/README.md

 Backend & Blockchain Developer
 ------------------------------

-I am a 3rd year student of Computer Engineering Department.
-I’ve been involved with software for about 2,5 years.
-In my software adventure, which I started by trying different languages such as C# and Python, I am currently working with Javascript and Solidity.
-At this point, Express.js and React.js are the technologies I use the most.
-In the future, I want to learn Go, Rust and Cairo languages.
-The main job I want to do in the industry is to deal with Backend Development and Blockchain development.
-I am currently working mainly as a Backend Developer at Colin's.
+I have been involved in software development for about 3 years, and after trying myself in various fields, I realized that I have a greater affinity for backend development.
+As a result, I gravitated towards Node.js technologies and have worked with tools like Express.js, MongoDB, PostgreSQL, Next.js, and React.js.

+Later on, I got introduced to blockchain and fell in love with its fundamental and technical philosophy.
+Consequently, I learned technologies such as Solidity, Chainlink, Hardhat, OpenZeppelin, and Hyperledger to be able to develop applications in the blockchain space.

+Currently, I work as a software developer at Colin’s, where I utilize technologies like Docker, Hyperledger, Node.js, Typescript, MongoDB.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [erenydurann@gmail.com](mailto:erenydurann@gmail.com)